balena-io-experimental/balena-migrate/README.md

 ##### Warning

-* Please be aware that passwords are being stored without encryption in text files and might show up in logs.
+* Please be aware that passwords are being stored unencrypted in text files and might show up in logs.
 It is recommended to use private/public key authentification instead.
 * When using this option the **migdb-migrate** will attempt to use **sshpass** utility that needs to be installed prior to using **migdb-migrate** with the --passwd option.